 Juvenile Western Gull (Larus occidentalis).
 They stood on the beach making their plaintive little begging notes.

 On the Coronado beach the only shorebirds I saw were Willets.
 They were paired up every hundred feet or so.
 I kept walking hoping to come upon other shorebirds.
 I saw a darkened area in the sand, the tide was going out, that seemed to have little birds moving around in it and I made a beeline for the spot.
 Around the same time I heard a whistle blow.
 I thought, hmmm that's odd, I don't see any lifeguards or swimmers that appear to be in trouble.
 I kept walking toward my goal.
 I heard the whistle again.
 I kept walking.
-Suddenly, on my left a young woman, dressed in military gear and a little breathless, was standing alongside of me.
+Suddenly, on my left a young woman, a little breathless and dressed in military gear, ran up alongside of me.
 She smiled and greeted me, "do you have ID?"
 "Yes, of course."
 I reached for my bag to remove my wallet.
 "Military ID?"
 "No, I don't have military ID, just regular ID."
 "I'm sorry, you can't be here."
-I had crossed an invisible line on the beach that took me across to the area exclusively reserved for military personnel.
+I had crossed an invisible line on the beach that took me across to an area reserved exclusively for military personnel.
 I looked longingly at the specks moving in the area up ahead and feebly said, "I'm only taking pictures of birds."
-She just shook her head slowly and I turned back to walk the way I had come.
+She slowly shook her head back and forth and I turned back to walk the way I had come.

 No comments: